paulgaumer/PAUL-GAUMER-fe-technical-challenge-input/README.md

 - Suppose that the component gets a `locale` passed as a prop (e.g. `en` or `de`), that you can use to format the string.
 - You may use the tokens provided in `tokens.css` to style the component.
+- The code should be placed in the `src/MoneyInput` directory, there is some boilerplate code there created for your convenience.

 ## Submit your solution